AndersonShelby/xfce4-conf/README.md

   ```

-  > Note: This will open the /etc/sudoers file with nano.
+  > Note: This will open the /etc/sudoers file with nano, paste the line below.

   ```bash